universvm/glyconnect-isoform/README.md

 # glyconnect-isoform
-Python code to retrieve isoforms from http://www.uniprot.org/.
+Python code to retrieve isoforms from uniprot, for GlyConnect.